waikato-datamining/adams-website/pages/users/users-get-started.rst

 You can use the launcher (used in the *run* and *run.bat* scripts) to execute a flow as follows:

-``./bin/run -main adams.flow.FlowRunner -file /path/to/your.flow``
+``./bin/exec.sh -main adams.flow.FlowRunner -input /path/to/your.flow``

 If the default memory allocation is now enough or too much, use the ``-memory`` option to define the `heap size
 <http://en.wikipedia.org/wiki/Java_virtual_machine#Heap>`_ explicitly, e.g.,
 256 MB:

-``./bin/run -main adams.flow.FlowRunner -memory 256m -file /path/to/your.flow``
+``./bin/exec.sh -main adams.flow.FlowRunner -memory 256m -input /path/to/your.flow``

 The following options are specific to the ``FlowRunner`` class: